Understanding RO-DBT for Eating Disorders

 • Children and teens who appear “high functioning” but are internally distressed

-RO-DBT can be used alongside nutritional rehabilitation, medical care, and other therapy modalities as part of a comprehensive eating disorder treatment plan.
+RO-DBT can be used alongside nutritional rehabilitation, medical care, family work, and other therapy modalities as part of a comprehensive eating disorder treatment plan.
+For restrictive eating disorders, medical stability and adequate nutrition remain essential parts of care.

 What RO-DBT Looks Like at Ezer Psychotherapy